SelmanSahin04/SelmanSahin04/README.md

  Hi there, I am Selman.
-I am a freshman in computer science department of Bilkent University.
+I am a junior in computer science department of Bilkent University.
- I'm currently learning algorithms and programming.

 <!--
 **SelmanSahin04/SelmanSahin04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.